Jyoti Chouhan

-Jyoti Chouhan (born 6 July 1999) is an Indian professional footballer who plays as a striker for the Indian Women's League club East Bengal and the India national football team.
+Jyoti Chouhan (born 6 July 1999) is an Indian professional footballer who plays as a striker for the Ligat Nashim First Division club Bnot Netanya and the India national football team.

 Personal life

 Chouhan's father died when she was twelve years old.
 Chouhan has four sisters.
 She is a native of Sardarpur, India.

 Club career

 In 2022, Chouhan signed for Croatian side Dinamo Zagreb after doing well in the trials.
 She then helped the club winning the domestic league.
 She scored a hat-trick against Croatian side ZNK Agram, becoming the first Indian professional player to score a hat-trick for a European club.
 Previously, she played for Indian sides Kenkre and Gokulam Kerala, where she was regarded as one of the club's most important players.

 International career

 Chouhan was called up to India women's national football team training camps in 2016 and 2018.
 She made her national team debut against Chinese Taipei at the 2022 Asian Games.